spicyjack/public/notes/vim_shortcuts.md

     let mapleader = ","

+## QuickFix Mode ##
+Use the QuickFix commands to move around after errors are detected
+- Get help: `:he quickfix`
+- List all errors: `:cl`
+- Jump to the next error in the edit window: `:cc`
+- Jump to the previous error in the edit window: `:cp`
+- Quit VIM with an error code, so the error checking is not rerun: `:cq`
+- Jump to the next error in the quickfix list: `:ll`
+- Jump to the previous error in the quickfix list: `:lp`

+## Syntax Highlighting ##
+- Show current syntax highlighting mappings: `:sy[ntax] list`
+- Show the syntax highlighting colors: `:high[light]`
+- Change the current color scheme `:colorscheme <scheme name`
+  - You can use `:colorscheme <TAB>` to scroll through all of the available color schemes

 ## My Custom Commands ##
 Given the above change to `mapleader`, all custom commands are now prefixed with commas (`,`) instead of backslashes ("\").